Vegan Food in Taipei || Discover The Best Vegan Eats

 It’s considered this because of its deep Buddhist history and culture.

 But actually, this is Chinese culture.
-Not just in Taiwan, but Chinese food, in general, has deep Buddhist culture to it and therefore both Taiwan and China are fabulous for vegan food.
+Not just in Taipei, but Chinese food, in general, has deep Buddhist culture to it and therefore both Taiwan and Mainland China are fabulous for vegan food.

-Indeed, China is actually better since there is way way more choices.
-I find Taiwanese vegan food to be very samey but in China, there are a lot of different types.
+Indeed, Mainland China is actually better since there is way way more choices.
+I find vegan food in Taipei to be very samey but in Mainland China, there are a lot of different types.

-Nevertheless, it’s true that being vegan in Taiwan is slightly easier and I think that has to do with the more modern and western ideals coming into Taiwan and veganism as a western concept coming into society.
+Nevertheless, it’s true that being vegan in Taipei is slightly easier and I think that has to do with the more modern and Western ideals coming into Taipei and veganism as a Western concept coming into society.

-With the introduction of more western culture into Taiwanese culture, unfortunately, this means much more milk and cheese…
+With the introduction of more Western culture into Taipei’s culture, unfortunately, this means much more milk and cheese…

-Whilst traditionally a society that didn’t use much milk or cheese, just like other east Asian countries, Taiwan now has a lot more of it.
+Whilst traditionally a society that didn’t use much milk or cheese, just like other East Asian cities, Taipei now has a lot more of it.

 IN FACT || Milk powder will be found in *most* things.

 For example, bread… It’s a big one for me.
-It’s so tough to find vegan bread in Taiwan!
+It’s so tough to find vegan bread in Taipei!

-This is something that discourages me from labelling Taiwan super vegan-friendly.
+This is something that discourages me from labelling Taipei as super vegan-friendly.
 Mainly for the hidden items and ingredients that don’t need to be in there, and that you’d never think would be in there… But almost certainly are.

 Chinese Food Culture // The 8 Great Chinese Cuisines